Rep. Patty Kim's Biography

-State Representative Patty Kim, a former news anchor and reporter and Harrisburg City Councilwoman, was first elected to the state House of Representatives in 2012.
-During her first term, Kim was a leader in government reform and transparency.
+State Representative Patty Kim, a former news anchor and reporter and Harrisburg City Councilwoman, was first elected to the state House of Representatives in 2012 and has been a leader in government reform and transparency.
 She returned her cost of living increase (COLA) and introduced a bill to eliminate the yearly pay increases.
 She is also one of the only members of the House to post all of her expenses on her legislative website for public review.

 Kim's priorities in the General Assembly include taking a solution-based approach to statewide issues, working in cooperation and collaboration with colleagues, and utilizing her record of service to support initiatives that stand to better the lives of the citizens she represents.

 Leading her caucus’s charge to provide a livable wage for all Pennsylvanians, Kim twice introduced bills to increase the minimum wage to $10.10 per hour.
 She continues her fight for a minimum wage increase to restore the middle class by lifting thousands of Pennsylvanians out of poverty.